Cegléd: Name

 The name of the town is of disputed origin.
 The name may be derived from the word "szeglet" (meaning "corner") due to its being a junction point of several important routes, while it may also have been derived from a proper name, i. e. from the name of a man called "Cegléd".

-The most likely explanation derives the name from the noun "cigle" or "cegle", the old Hungarian name of a rivercoast willow.
+The most likely explanation derives the name from the noun "cigle" or "cegle", the old Hungarian name of a riverbank willow.

 History

 Its area has been inhabited since the Copper Age.
 It was first mentioned in 1290 in a decree by Ladislaus IV of Hungary.
 The town prospered under the Árpád dynasty until the 13th century Mongol invasion of Hungary left it in ruins.

 It was reinhabitated later, and on May 8, 1364 Louis I of Hungary relieved the town from paying customs.
 The king gave the town to his queen, Elisabeth, who ceded it to the Clarissa sisters.

 During the 1514 György Dózsa peasant uprising, Cegléd was a very important hive for rebellions, and one of the biggest supporters of them.
 After the catastrophe of the Battle of Mohács (1526) Cegléd came under the power of Bálint Török of Enying.

 The Reformation rapidly spread through the town, and the Calvinists owned the old church of the Clarissa-sisters till 1687, when the Turks were forced out.

-At the beginning of the 18th century, Cegléd supported the fight for freedom led by Ferenc Rákóczi, although inhabitants were several times forced by Habsburg troops to flee.
+At the beginning of the 18th century, Cegléd supported the fight for freedom led by Ferenc Rákóczi, although inhabitants were repeatedly forced to flee by Habsburg troops.

 After the Treaty of Tolerance, they were allowed to construct a church for themselves and the reformed community.
 This church was doomed by the Great 1834 Fire.
 By the next year a new construction was started under the plans of József Hild.
 The church was finished in 1870, and became the symbol of the town.

 The other symbol of Cegléd is Lajos Kossuth.
 During his 1848 conscription tour, he told his famous speech in the Market Place of Cegléd.
 By his words more than 5000 men joined his army for the victory.
 Later his son, Ferenc Kossuth became the deputy of Cegléd in the Hungarian parliament.
 During the 1848-1849 war of independence, one battle passed next to Cegléd, in Bede (today one of the outskirts of the town), when the revolutionary troops of Mór Perczel defeated the Habsburgs, led by Ottinger.
 In July 1849, due to the political situation, Cegléd was the seat of the Hungarian revolutionary government for a week.